c2lang/documentation/documentation/docs/introduction/evolution.md

 * not returning anything from non-void function
 * some type conversions

+Thanks to the stricter diagnostics, c2c tells you where exactly the error is located, what kind of error is it, as well as showing a possible fix in some cases, for example for a missing semicolon after a function call.
+Again, this speeds up develepment time, because you don't need to frantically search for the root of your problem for as much time as in C.

 ### attributes
 The C2 language design includes [attributes](../language/attributes.md).
-So there are standardized attributes.
+Out of the box, C2 supports standardized attributes.
 Compiler-specific once are also still possible.
-This simplifies development of multi-platform code.
+This simplifies the development of multi-platform code.

 ### tooling
-C2C's functionality like the parser can be used by other tools.
+C2C's functionality as a parser can also be used by other tools.
-One example of ths is *c2reto*, C2's refactor tool.
+One example of this is *c2reto*, C2's refactor tool.

 ### special features
 C2 also introduces some new features: